TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 Of course, this patch is intended to bypass this check completely.

+# OS Version Requirements

+- macOS 10.12.4 (16E195) Supported
+- macOS 10.12.5 Developer Preview 1 (16F43c) Supported

-__Warning: This patch has not been tested on macOS 10.12.5 Developer Previews yet.__
+__Warning: This patch might stop working in certain macOS 10.12.5 Developer Betas or later.
+Please be cautious and watch this repository for changes.__

 # Patching Instructions

 Note: System Integrity Protection must be disabled beforehand in order to patch the framework.
 You can re-enable it after you're done.
 Software Updates may revert this patch so always check this repository for updates.
 [HOW TO DISABLE SIP?](http://apple.stackexchange.com/questions/208478/how-do-i-disable-system-integrity-protection-sip-aka-rootless-on-os-x-10-11 )

+Always BACKUP before attempting this patch!

 1. Open the Terminal app in your Applications Folder
 2. Drag the 'Enable NightShift.sh' into the Terminal Window